 A PNS is a condition that mostly affects men and is also common in young adults.
 It’s also more common in people who sit a lot, like cab drivers.

 Activities that cause friction, like sitting, can force the hair growing in the area to burrow back under the skin.
 The body considers this hair foreign and launches an immune response against it, similar to how it would react when dealing with a splinter.
 This immune response forms the cyst around your hair.
+Sometimes a person may have multiple sinuses that connect under the skin.

 You may not have any noticeable symptoms at first other than a small, dimple-like depression on the surface of your skin.
 However, once the depression becomes infected, it will quickly develop into a cyst (a closed sac filled with fluid) or an abscess (a swollen and inflamed tissue where pus collects).